Public Non-Traded REITs—Perform a Careful Review Before Investing

 During extended period of low interest rates, investors often seek products offering more attractive yields.
 One such product is the publicly registered non-exchange traded real estate investment trust (REIT) or "non-traded REIT" for short.
 While non-traded REITs and exchange-traded REITs share many features in common, they differ in several key respects.
 Most significantly, as the name implies, shares of non-traded REITs do not trade on a national securities exchange.
 For this reason, non-traded REITs are generally illiquid, often for periods of eight years or more.
 Early redemption of shares is often very limited, and fees associated with the sale of these products can be high and erode total return.
 Furthermore, the periodic distributions that help make these products so appealing can, in some cases, be heavily subsidized by borrowed funds and include a return of investor principal.
 This is in contrast to the dividends investors receive from large corporations that trade on national exchanges, which are typically derived solely from earnings.

-FINRA is issuing this alert to inform investors of the features and risks of publicly registered non-exchange traded REITs and the attached tip sheet to help you avoid pitfalls and misconceptions these investments.
+FINRA is issuing this alert to inform investors of the features and risks of publicly registered non-exchange traded REITs and to help you avoid pitfalls and misconceptions these investments.
 If you are considering a publicly registered non-exchange traded REIT, be prepared to ask questions about the benefits, risks, features and fees.

 What Is a REIT?

 A real estate investment trust, or REIT, is a corporation, trust or association that owns (and might also manage) income-producing real estate.
 REITs pool the capital of numerous investors to purchase a portfolio of properties—from office buildings and shopping centers to hotels and apartments, even timber-producing land—which the typical investor might not otherwise be able to purchase individually.